jmusashi/joel-continuity-vault/substrate/Canonical-Definition-of-Matter-within-DCE-Substrate.md

 The center is not where identity is created.

-The center is where persistence becomes recoverable.
+The center is where persistence becomes recoverable through manifestation.

 Thus:

 > **Return-to-center stabilizes manifested identity; it does not originate the Identity Primitive.**

+This also resolves the meaning of becoming.

+Becoming is not the emergence of identity from non-identity.

+Becoming is transformation in the manifestation of an identity whose primitive remains logically prior to the transformation.

+Thus:

+$$
+I_{\text{primitive}}
+\rightarrow
+I_{\text{manifested}}
+\rightarrow
+\text{Transformation}
+\rightarrow
+I'_{\text{manifested}}
+$$

+The manifestation may change.

+The Identity Primitive is not thereby recreated.

 ---